bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 ```

-Another useful method is ``is_protected`` which works as explained below.
+Another useful method named ``is_protected`` works as explained below.

-1. If the path doe not point to an existing file or folder, an OS error is raised.
+1. If the path does not point to an existing file or folder, an OS error is raised.

 1. If the path is the one of a folder, the answer returned is ``True`` for a modifiable directory and ``False`` otherwise.